Esukhia/teachingtibetan.com/docs/communicative/coherence_cohesion.md

   <summary>Detailed explanation</summary>

-Let me break it down into simpler parts:

-1. Clear and fluent language: This means that you can speak or write in a way that is easy to understand.
-You use words that make sense and are not too complicated for the listener or reader.
-Example: "The sky is blue today" is a clear and simple sentence.
+This means that the person is capable of:

+Linking words/signs or groups of words/signs: They can connect individual words or groups of words together.
+Using very basic linear connectors: They can employ simple and straightforward connectors to establish connections between these words or groups of words.
+Examples of such connectors: The examples provided are "and" and "then," which are commonly used to connect ideas in a linear or sequential manner.
+In summary, this descriptor suggests that the individual has the ability to use basic linear connectors, such as "and" or "then," to link words or groups of words together.
+These connectors help establish connections and indicate a linear or sequential flow of ideas in their communication.

 </details>